 John Fogerty reveals the full meaning of the mystical phrase yee-haw! in Vancouver

 ORIGINALLY PUBLISHED ON AUG.
-21, 1997 By Steve Newton David Letterman has never been known to ask his musical guests to return the very next night after a Late Show appearance, but the gap-toothed TV talk-show host broke with tradition a couple of months back when he got John Fogerty to pull off a two-night … Continue reading John Fogerty does things his own way on Blue Moon Swamp
+21, 1997 By Steve Newton David Letterman has never been known to ask his musical guests to return the very next night after a Late Show appearance, but the gap-toothed TV talk-show host broke with tradition a couple of months back when he got John Fogerty to pull off a two-night … Continue reading John Fogerty says he’s very happy to be doing his Creedence songs again

 John Fogerty, the greatest “triple threat” in rock, is Fraser Valley bound